Kenneth R. Shadrick: Career

 On the night of June 25, 1950, 10 divisions of the North Korean army launched a full-scale invasion of South Korea.
 Advancing with 89,000 men in six columns, the North Koreans caught the disorganized, ill-equipped, and unprepared South Korean army by surprise and routed them.
 North Korean forces destroyed isolated resistance, pushing steadily down the peninsula against the opposing 38,000 front-line South Korean men.
 The majority of the South Korean forces retreated in the face of the invasion, and by June 28 the North Koreans had captured the southern capital, Seoul, and forced the government and its shattered forces to withdraw southward.

 Meanwhile, the United Nations Security Council voted to send assistance to the collapsing country and U.S. President Harry S. Truman ordered ground troops to the country.
 U.S. forces in the Far East had been steadily decreasing since the end of World War II, five years earlier, and Shadrick's division was the closest to the warzone.
 Under the command of Major General William F. Dean, the division was understrength and most of its equipment was antiquated due to reductions in military spending.
 In spite of these deficiencies the division was ordered into South Korea, tasked with taking the initial shock of the North Korean advances until the rest of the Eighth United States Army could arrive and establish a defense.

 Dean's plan was to airlift one battalion of the 24th Infantry Division into South Korea via C-54 Skymaster transport aircraft and to block advancing North Korean forces while the remainder of the division was transported on ships.
-The 21st Infantry Regiment was identified as the most combat-ready of the 24th Infantry Division's three regiments, and the 21st Infantry's 1st Battalion was selected because its commander, Lieutenant Colonel Charles B. Smith, was the most experienced, having commanded a battalion at the Battle of Guadalcanal during World War II.
+The 21st Infantry Regiment was identified as the most combat-ready of the 24th Infantry Division's three regiments, and the 21st Infantry's 1st Battalion was selected because its commander, Lieutenant Colonel Charles Bradford Smith, was the most experienced, having commanded a battalion at the Battle of Guadalcanal during World War II.
 On July 5, Task Force Smith engaged North Korean forces at the Battle of Osan, delaying 5,000 North Korean infantry for seven hours before being defeated.
 The 540-man force suffered 60 killed, 21 wounded and 82 captured, 163 casualties in total.
 A very heavy casualty rate.
 In the chaos of the retreat, most of the bodies were left behind, and the fates of many of the missing were unknown for several weeks.

 During that time, the 34th Infantry Regiment set up a line between the villages of Pyongtaek and Ansong, 10 mi south of Osan, to fight the next delaying action against the advancing North Korean forces.
 The 34th Infantry Regiment was similarly unprepared for a fight, with few soldiers experienced in combat.
 At this time, Shadrick was part of an M9A1 Bazooka team with 1st Battalion, 34th Infantry.